Adroiti/docs-for-code-review-tools/RuboCop/Metrics-MethodLength.md

 ## Description

-This cop checks if the length of a method exceeds some maximum value.
+This rule checks if the length of a method exceeds some maximum value.
 Comment lines can optionally be ignored.
 The maximum allowed length is configurable.